Offline Recording with Auto-Resume

 AICHE checks connectivity before each transcription attempt, not continuously.
 This means:

 Complete offline.
-No WiFi, airplane mode, remote location - AICHE detects this instantly and queues everything to Later.
+No WiFi, airplane mode, remote location - AICHE detects this and queues everything to Later.

 Practical Scenarios